Oshinowo/flutter_termii/README.md

 ### Retrieving your API Key

-Your API key can be obtained from your [Dashboard settings](https://accounts.termii.com/#/account/api).
+Your API key can be obtained from your [dashboard settings](https://accounts.termii.com/#/account/api).

 ## Usage